Mortgage payment breaks

 Pay more than your new monthly payment

 If your financial situation has improved, you could pay back the payments you’ve missed to minimise the effect on your monthly payments.
 This means you’ll pay less interest long term, but it will impact your overpayment allowance on your mortgage.
-Any Early Repayment Charge you’re charged as a result of making up missed payments will be refunded.
+Any Early Repayment Charges (ERCs) you get as a result of making up missed payments will be refunded.

 If you were making overpayments before taking a payment break, you’ll need to set them up again.